soheilasadeghian/Carboy/README.md

 ## Carboy system Modules:
 * carboy web service: (this repository is this project)*\
-webservice for repairmans applications(client of api)
+webservice for repairmans application(client of api)
-* custumer web service:\
+* customer web service:\
 web service for Customers(who place orders) application(client of api)
 * web panel for admin to manage system
 * android app for customers